Blog

 Reason:

-Other examples could include referential integrity issues, where a field refers to a specific department ID but that department ID hasn’t been defined in the system.
-Or uniqueness issues where social security number of two employees is listed as same.
+• Referential integrity issues, where a field refers to a specific department ID but that department ID hasn’t been defined in the system.

-As you can see, if these issues are not fixed, queries using this data will return incorrect information, potentially leading to business decisions being based on bad data.
+As is clear, if you don’t fix these issues, queries using this data will return incorrect information, causing reports to provide faulty insights.
+Ultimately, this could result in misguided business decisions based on bad data.

 Data Cleansing in Multiple Source Integration